 I struggled with art in this room.
 To hang or not to hang.
 Ultimately, I chose not to hang.
 Mainly because the wallpaper already makes enough of a statement.
 Can anything compete?
 I don’t think so.
 Believe me; I’ve looked.
 But if you know of anything, send it my way; I’d love to see it.

 This small portrait was picked up at a recent estate sale and is the only piece of art in the space.
 If you like this piece, I bought a ton of paintings from the artist’s estate and have posted quite a bit for sale on my Chairish shop.

 The rocks were to be featured in my One Room Challenge last year but never made it from Turkey in time for the final reveal.
 The shop owner collects sea pottery on her daily beach walks.
 I fell in love with them immediately and have been dying to show them off.
 Although it looks like the shop may no longer be selling.
 Sadsies.

 Can we just take a minute to gaze at this lucite chandelier from The Savoy Flea?
-One late night texting spree rolled into a, “Hey!
-I need lighting for my ORC.
+One late-night texting spree rolled into a “Hey!
+I need lighting for my bathroom makeover.
 Got anything?”
 This beauty was sold within 2 point 5 seconds.
 I mean, clutch the pearls, she’s a beaute!
 Do you think she should have a name?
 I’m looking for suggestions?

-If you’re looking for affordable turkish hand towels, look here.
+If you’re looking for affordable turkish hand towels, look here (no longer available).
 They come in a few colors and are the cheapest I’ve found.
 I bought a set of 4 for $28…ummm, ya, don’t walk, run.
 Just pass go and run.
 Normally these bad boys will run you $50 bucks a pop.